What is meteorology?

-- You’ll learn from faculty like Dave Carroll, who has placed weather stations on top of the highest mountains in Virginia and West Virginia, and Stephanie Zick, who studies tropical cyclone dynamics.
+- You’ll learn from faculty like Dave Carroll, who has placed weather stations on top of the highest mountains in Virginia and West Virginia, and Stephanie Zick, who studies tropical meteorology and cyclones.

-- You might be interested in a minor in geographic information science or one of the integrated Pathways minors such as blue planet, data and decisions, pathways to sustainability, or peace studies and social justice.
-A minor will give you additional expertise, allow you to pursue a passion, and help you stand out in the job market.
+- You might be interested in a CNRE or integrated Pathways minor that will provide you with additional subject matter expertise, allow you to pursue a passion, and help you stand out in the job market.

 - Student organizations such as the Meteorology Club and the CNRE ambassadors provide an opportunity to connect with others with similar interests and get involved on campus and in the community.